EBZebra/docs/1.3/source/guide/configreference.md

 ## Scrolling
 ### ScrollTechnique
-Specifies the technique used to scroll the viewport. **'FingerScroll'** is an Android-only feature that permits scrolling around a page with finger swiping. **'Scrollbars'** will be presented when the page is too large to fit the viewport (not available on Android). **'None'** displays no scrollbars and the page will not respond to finger swipes.
-This setting is not supported on Windows CE using the IE rendering engine.
-FingerScroll may interfere with drawing on a Canvas element.
+Specifies the technique used to scroll the viewport.
+The **FingerScroll** setting permits scrolling around a page with finger swiping (may interfere with drawing on a Canvas element). **Scrollbars** will be presented when the page is too large to fit the viewport.
+The **None** setting will display no scrollbars and the page will not respond to finger swipes. **The ScrollingTechnique setting is not supported on Android or on Windows CE devices that use the IE rendering engine**.

 **Possible Values**